mauriceoc/json2groovy/README.md

 # json2groovy
-json2groovy - convert JSON to the Groovy format for pasting
+json2groovy - convert JSON to the Groovy format.
+Useful for pasting into an IDE or whatever.